Professor of Philosophy, Cal State Fullerton

 AOS - Metaphysics, Language, Epistemology

 AOC - Logic, History of Philosophy (Analytic and American Pragmatism - esp.
 C.S.
 Peirce)

 ANDREW HOWAT BIO

 From Scotland to the OC

 I grew up in Scotland and studied philosophy as an undergraduate at the University of Edinburgh (1997-2001), where I was extremely fortunate to be taught by terrific philosophers like Rae Langton, Richard Holton, Alexander Bird, Huw Price, Gonzalo Rodriguez-Pereyra, and Timothy Williamson.

-I did my PhD in Sheffield (2003-2007) with Chris Hookway, David Bell (briefly, prior to his retirement), and Rob Hopkins (now at NYU).
+I did my PhD in Sheffield (2003-2007) with Chris Hookway (retired) and Rob Hopkins (now at NYU).
 While there I was profoundly influenced by the remarkably friendly, pluralistic, and rigorous environment and by the strong feminist community created by Professors and fellow students such as Jenny Saul, Lindsey Porter, Jules Holroyd, Komarine Romdenh-Romluc, and many others.

 My dissertation defended the idea that truth is a response-dependent concept and that this is a novel way to frame and defend classical pragmatism and its critique of metaphysical realism.

 After several years of temporary appointments in the UK (at Sheffield, Nottingham, and Hull), I was hired by CSUF in 2011 as an Assistant Professor.
 I was promoted to Associate Professor in 2017 and Full Professor in 2022.

 At the upper division, I regularly teach metaphysics, philosophy of language, American Philosophy, and Symbolic Logic.
 At the lower division, I regularly teach introduction to logic and introduction to philosophy.
 I am currently developing an empirically informed critical thinking class for the 100 level.

 In August 2020 I became the editor for the PhilPapers.org category on Charles S. Peirce.

 In recent years I have been especially influenced by several remarkable pragmatism scholars, particularly Cheryl Misak, Robert Lane, Diana Heney, Ken Boyd, Cathy Legg, Richard Kenneth Atkins, and Shannon Dea, among others.